How to Use Awario for Reddit Lead Generation

 - What exactly are they doing on these social channels?

-It’s important to realize which social media channels are popular among your potential customers.
+It’s important to realize which social media channels are popular among your business' potential customers.

 But if you’re trying to set up a campaign for complex enterprise-level software, LinkedIn is a better option.
 Lots of conversations found on LinkedIn center around businesses looking for ways to optimize their workflow, improve ROI, or even branch out into a new niche.
 So, people there are already primed to talk about business development, creative solutions, and ways to tackle particular pain points.